 One thing I love about Tattie Scones is how easily they freeze.
 I often make them out of leftover potatoes even if I don't plan to eat them right away or make a double-batch when I do make them for breakfast.

-When reheating frozen potato scones, no need to defrost them.
+When reheating frozen potato scones, there is no need to defrost them.
 You can just fry them straight from the oil.

 - 1 lb mashed potatoes (about 4 large potatoes)